 The table of themes contains the following columns:

-When new sites are created via Administration > Network Admin > Sites, the WordPress Twenty Fourteen theme will be set as the active (default) theme.
+When new sites are created via Administration > Network Admin > Sites, the WordPress Twenty Sixteen theme will be set as the active (default) theme.
 If a different active (default) theme is desired, edit the wp-config.php and add the WP_DEFAULT_THEME constant definition to the file.
 For example to make the WordPress Classic Theme the default theme put this in wp-config.php:

 Disabling a theme in the Network Admin Themes Screen does not prevent that theme being used by a site.
 It only prevents the theme being listed in the available themes list when selecting a new/different theme.